 I love to write about empowered women in history, horses, unconventional characters, and real-life historical events.
 My enthusiasm for these subjects gives my life purpose and meaning, and I am dedicated to putting these passions on paper and online to share with the world.
 I make it a point to continue to learn and hone my craft to provide readers the joy of an escape from their everyday lives into a mystery from the past.

-I love taking the spark of an idea and growing it into a full-length book of mystery and intrigue, usually in a historical setting.
+It is so fun for me to take the spark of an idea and grow it into a full-length book of mystery and intrigue, usually in a historical setting.
 The spark often comes from something or someone in history that moves me or makes me think about how people in the past might have thought about or reacted to a mystery in their life.

 I’m working on three separate series, all about empowered women in history, and I have been honored to receive some awards for some of these unpublished novels.
 My manuscript Grace in the Wings was placed in the Romantic Suspense category of the 2012 LERA Rebecca contest, the 2014 NTRWA Great Expectations contest, and the RWA 2016 Daphne du Maurier contest.
-In 2012 my unpublished manuscript DEAD EYE DAME placed in the NHRWA Lone Star Writer’s contest.
+In 2012 the unpublished manuscript Girl with a Gun placed in the NHRWA Lone Star Writer’s contest.

-My debut novel, Girl with A Gun – An Annie Oakley Mystery is slated for publication in June 2018.
+I am proud to announce that Girl with A Gun – An Annie Oakley Mystery was released in June 2018.

 I’ve written stories for as long as I can remember.
 I still have a note my third-grade teacher wrote to my mother telling her, “Kari loves writing stories in class.”
 That love of telling a story only grew stronger as I grew older.
 While working towards a Bachelor of Arts in English Literature at the University of San Diego, I finessed my coursework to include independent studies in my senior year.
 Those independent studies consisted of short story writing, playwriting, novel writing, and a debut as a theater director.